marijnh/Eloquent-JavaScript/10_modules.md

 The code used to build the road graph lives in the `graph` module.
 Because I'd rather use `dijkstrajs` from NPM than our own pathfinding code, we'll make this build the kind of graph data that `dijkstrajs` expects.
 This module exports a single function, `buildGraph`.
 I'd have `buildGraph` accept an array of two-element arrays, rather than strings containing hyphens, to make the module less dependent on the input format.

 The `roads` module contains the raw road data (the `roads` array) and the `roadGraph` binding.
-This module depends on `./graph` and exports the road graph.
+This module depends on `./graph.js` and exports the road graph.

 {{index "random-item package"}}

 The `VillageState` class lives in the `state` module.
 It depends on the `./roads` module because it needs to be able to verify that a given road exists.
 It also needs `randomPick`.
 Since that is a three-line function, we could just put it into the `state` module as an internal helper function.
 But `randomRobot` needs it too.
 So we'd have to either duplicate it or put it into its own module.
-Since this function happens to exist on NPM in the `random-item` package, a good solution is to just make both modules depend on that.
+Since this function happens to exist on NPM in the `random-item` package, a reasonable solution is to just make both modules depend on that.
 We can add the `runRobot` function to this module as well, since it's small and closely related to state management.
 The module exports both the `VillageState` class and the `runRobot` function.

 Finally, the robots, along with the values they depend on such as `mailRoute`, could go into an `example-robots` module, which depends on `./roads` and exports the robot functions.
 To make it possible for `goalOrientedRobot` to do route-finding, this module also depends on `dijkstrajs`.